🌿 What Is Naturopathic Medicine?

 🩺 Naturopathic Medicine as Primary Care

-In licensed states, naturopathic doctors (NDs) may be recognized as primary care providers.
-They are trained to perform physical exams, order and interpret lab work and imaging, diagnose conditions, and develop treatment plans.
+In certain licensed states, naturopathic doctors (NDs) may be recognized as primary care providers.
+All ND's however, regardless of the state they are practicing in, are trained in their education to perform physical exams, order and interpret lab work and imaging, diagnose conditions, and develop treatment plans.
+The emphasis, however, remains on prevention, education, and natural therapeutics—empowering patients to take an active role in their healing process.

 Common reasons people seek naturopathic care include digestive health, hormonal balance, fatigue, stress management, chronic pain, allergies, metabolic concerns, and preventive wellness.